-Violist Sam Bergman joined the Minnesota Orchestra in 2000 at the age of 23.
+Violist Sam Bergman joined the Minnesota Orchestra in 2000.
 Born in Boston, he grew up primarily in small-town Pennsylvania, studying violin and viola with members of the Boston Symphony Orchestra and Philadelphia Orchestra.
-He attended Oberlin Conservatory in Ohio, studying viola with Jeffrey Irvine and Lynne Ramsey, and played as a member of the Alabama Symphony Orchestra in Birmingham before coming to Minneapolis.
+He attended Oberlin Conservatory, studying with Jeffrey Irvine and Lynne Ramsey, and was a member of the Alabama Symphony Orchestra before coming to Minneapolis.

-He also serves as principal viola of the Cabrillo Festival of Contemporary Music in Northern California, and has regularly brought works by living composers featured at Cabrillo back to Minneapolis as part of the Minnesota Orchestra’s programming.
-He has been a visiting faculty member at St. Olaf College, a teacher at Greenwood Music Camp in rural Massachusetts, and he performs and teaches regularly at New Hampshire’s Apple Hill Center for Chamber Music.
+Away from Minnesota, Sam serves as principal viola of the Cabrillo Festival of Contemporary Music in Northern California, and has brought several works by living composers featured at Cabrillo back to Minneapolis as part of the Minnesota Orchestra’s programming.

 Fellow Minnesota Orchestra violist Kenneth Freed was Sam's summer camp counselor for several years in the 1980s.
 They have since forgiven each other.